 You might find that your sales team is a little bit like a group of runners trying to achieve the 4-minute mile.
 Some of them were clearly born to do it and are on course to smashing the record, while others are struggling to get out of the starting blocks.

-Sales performance management is the important practice of monitoring what your sales team is doing and helping them to improve their skills and techniques in order to sell more.
+Sales performance management is the very important practice of monitoring what your sales team is doing and helping them to improve their skills and techniques in order to sell more.

 An athlete can only improve their times if they adapt their diet and training regime to match the ideal, and a salesperson can only become a record breaker by working towards being the perfect example of a representative of your business.

-Measure performance on an equal basis
+Measure sales performance on equal grounds

 The bottom line of sales figures doesn’t tell you everything you need to know.
 If you have a sales team of just two people, and each works in their own territory, Salesperson A may make $1 million in sales, while Salesperson B only makes $100.

 From those facts alone, you could conclude that Salesperson B needs to be better trained, work harder, and be more convincing to customers.